Grawnya/chinook-winds-sql/README.md

 # Notes for using Python and psycopg2 library

 Object-Relational Mapping(ORM) - A method to query and manipulate data from your database using objects.

+Class-based Models - A collection of methods that serve a common purpose, with each method having its own purpose.